xp44mm/UnquotedJson/UnquotedJson/readme.md

 # UnquotedJson

-UnquotedJson is a JSON parser.
-In addition to being able to parse the standard JSON format, UnquotedJson also allows unquoted strings which are keys and/or in values.
+UnquotedJson is a JSON parser that parse the standard JSON format.
+UnquotedJson also relax the rules a little and allows unquoted strings which are keys and/or in values.

 The quote signs of string may be omitted if shorten does not cause parsing ambiguity or errors.